 In recent months, the ECB has enquired about Deutsche Bank’s netting practices to assess how the bank applies capital regulations and manages collateral.

-However, the agency has now started reviewing specific allegations outlined in the letter sent by Dario Schiraldi to the central bank in May this year.
+However, the agency has now started reviewing specific allegations outlined in the letter sent by Dario Schiraldi to the central bank last month.

 US Tariffs are shifting - will you react or anticipate?